 Celebrities (100K-1M+ followers) in Japan has a significant boost in “Likes”, which is contrary to the results in other countries.

 Although this study is not definitive, we could still observe a reduction of overall engagement in all regions.
 Hence, if you observed a drop in engagement as an influencer, there is no need to worry yet.
 Most likely, other influencers will also experience the same situation once Instagram hiding Likes is official for everyone.
-It might even help your content and creativity to flourish as brands would reasonably focus more on the content created, and not on the figures.
+It might even help your content and creativity flourish as brands would reasonably focus more on the content created, not on the figures.
 This could also help eliminate KOLs that buy fake Likes, creating a fairer competition.

 Opinions from our experts

 Business strategy perspective-Albin Lix, Managing Director – Founder in Digital Business Lab